• Recipes

 1. Drain the can of jackfruit, and place the pieces on a tea towel.
 Gather up the ends of the towel, and squeeze it over the sink to remove as much of the brine as possible.

 2. Use your hands to separate the seeds and tough pieces (the pile at top of photo 2) from the stringy parts of the jackfruit (the pile at bottom of photo).
-We're only using the stringy part that looks like shredded meat.
+We're only using the stringy pieces that look like shredded meat.
 Discard the seeds and tough pieces.

 Note: you should end up with about 1 ⅓ cups of shredded jackfruit.

-two-photo collage showing mixing dry ingredients and jackfruit.
+two-photo collage showing mixing dry seitan ingredients and jackfruit.

-1. Combine all dry ingredients in a large mixing bowl, and whisk very well.
+1. Combine vital wheat gluten and all remaining dry ingredients in a large mixing bowl, and whisk very well.

 2. Toss the shredded jackfruit in the dry mixture.